coolbreeze413/qorc-onion-apps/qorc_fpga_m4_gpioctrl/README.rst

-Enter the GPIO Controller submenu using :code:`gpioctlr` and then type :code:`help` in the gpioctlr submenu for commands.
+Enter the GPIO Controller submenu using :code:`gpioctrl` and then type :code:`help` in the gpioctrl submenu for commands.

 ::

-  [0] > gpioctlr
+  [0] > gpioctrl

-  [1] gpioctlr > help
+  [1] gpioctrl > help

-  help-path: gpioctlr
+  help-path: gpioctrl

   setout         - setout IO_X VAL